opendocsg/opendoc-supreme-court-practice-directions-2021/PART-15-Assessment of Costs Matters and Costs.md

 <ul type="*">
 <li>(i)	party-and-party bills filed by the creditor under the Bankruptcy (Costs) Rules or the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020, to which the estate of the bankrupt is the respondent;</li>
 <li>(ii)	party-and-party bills filed by the creditor in companies winding-up matters where the Official Receiver is appointed liquidator and to which the company in liquidation is the respondent to the bill of costs; or</li>
-<li>(iii)	solicitor-and-client bills filed pursuant to the Legal Aid and Advice Act where the Director of Legal Aid is the respondent, the receiving party and the Official Assignee, the Official Receiver or the Director of Legal Aid, as the case may be, need not attend at the assessment and the bill will be assessed in their absence.
+<li>(iii)	solicitor-and-client bills filed pursuant to the Legal Aid and Advice Act where the Director of Legal Aid is the respondent,</li>
+<li>the receiving party and the Official Assignee, the Official Receiver or the Director of Legal Aid, as the case may be, need not attend at the assessment and the bill will be assessed in their absence.
 However, if the Registrar disagrees with the quantum of costs agreed on, he or she may nonetheless direct the attendance of the Official Assignee, the Official Receiver or the Director of Legal Aid, as the case may be, and the receiving party, at a later date.</li>
 </ul>

 </li>